nbdd0121/wsld/README.md

 This program is written in Rust.
 If you do not have Rust toolchain installed you can get it from https://rustup.rs/.
 Building on Windows also requires Visual C++ toolchain.

-Install in WSL using `cargo install --git https://github.com/nbdd0121/x11-over-vsock x11-over-vsock-client` and install in Windows using `cargo install --git https://github.com/nbdd0121/x11-over-vsock x11-over-vsock-server` (The binary will be installed to `~/.cargo/bin/x11-over-vsock-client` and `%USERPROFILE%\.cargo\bin\x11-over-vsock-server.exe`).
+Install in WSL using `cargo install --git https://github.com/nbdd0121/x11-over-vsock wsld` and install in Windows using `cargo install --git https://github.com/nbdd0121/x11-over-vsock wsldhost` (The binary will be installed to `~/.cargo/bin/wsld` and `%USERPROFILE%\.cargo\bin\wsldhost.exe`).

 You can also download pre-built binaries from [GitHub Actions artifacts](https://github.com/nbdd0121/x11-over-vsock/actions?query=branch%3Amaster).